sohaybw/Arabic-Letters-Classification-/README.md

 The goal of this API is to provide a simple yet effective method to classify Arabic letters found in images.
 It serves as a convenient tool for developers and researchers working on projects involving Arabic character recognition or classification.

+## Model Training

+For those interested in understanding how the Arabic letters classification model was trained, a Jupyter notebook is provided in the `model_training` directory.
+Follow the steps below to utilize the notebook:

+### Model Training Notebook

+- Navigate to the (./api/src/notebooks) directory.
+- Open the `Arabic_Letters_Classification_Model_Training.ipynb` notebook using Jupyter or any compatible environment.
+- The notebook provides detailed steps for:
+  - Data pre-processing.
+  - Model architecture selection and setup.
+  - Training the model on the Arabic letters dataset.
+  - Evaluating the model's performance.
+  - Saving the trained model weights.

+Feel free to experiment with different architectures, hyperparameters, or datasets to improve the model's accuracy or adapt it to your specific use case.
+Remember to update the API with the new trained model if you achieve better results.
+## Model WEIGHTS
+-
+-Kindly Download Model Weights from above link and put it in (./api/src/static)
 ## Development

 ### Prerequisites